Uniform and Equipment

 PE School Uniform

-• School PE shirt
+• School PE shirt (compulsory)

 • School PE zipped top (optional)

-• Black shorts or tracksuit bottoms
+• Black shorts (not Nike-pro or equivalent), skorts, tracksuit bottoms or sports leggings

 • Black or white socks